-The Proxy Committee's functions include, but are not limited to:
+The Proxy Committee's functions include, in part,

-- i.
-Providing input and/or recommendations on the vote direction on proposals where special or individual consideration is requested; - ii. review periodically these Proxy Voting Policy and Procedures to ensure consistency with internal policies, client disclosures and regulatory requirements; - iii. development and modification of Voting Procedures, as stated in Section 2.d., as it deems appropriate or necessary.
+- i. direction of the vote on proposals where there has been a recommendation to the Proxy Committee not to vote according to the predetermined Voting Guidelines (stated in 2.c.i) or on proposals which require special, individual consideration in accordance with Section 2.c.iii.; - ii. review periodically this Proxy Voting Policy and Procedure to ensure consistency with internal policies, client disclosures and regulatory requirements; - iii. development and modification of Voting Procedures, as stated in Section 2.d., as it deems appropriate or necessary.